welcomebrand/grunt-wp-theme-base/README.md

 **SVG fallbacks to PNG**

 If you create any SVG assets for the project - icons etc, save them to /assets/images/svg/ and Grunt will generate a PNG version of the same size to use as a fallback in your CSS.

-**Favicon generation**

-If you save a decent quality (ie. One that will scale down well) logo in /assets/images/ and call it favicon.png Grunt will generate Apple and Windows favicons for use and save them out with the relevant file names in the root directory of the site.